 The surname Cropley was first found in Cambridgeshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Cropley family
+Early History of the Cropley family

 This web page shows only a small excerpt of our Cropley research.
 Another 68 words (5 lines of text) covering the years 1661, 1676, 1663, 1713, 1701 and 1710 are included under the topic Early Cropley History in all our PDF Extended History products and printed products wherever possible.